 Sold for $90,000 in July 2020

-It’s unlikely you’ve heard of No. 1 Trainer, and extremely unlikely you’ve ever seen a copy in person.
-When it comes to rare Pokémon cards, they really don’t get rarer than this.
+It’s unlikely you’ve heard of Super Secret Battle No. 1 Trainer, and extremely unlikely you’ve ever seen a copy in person.
+When it comes to rare Pokémon cards, there are very few cards rarer than this.

 No. 1 Trainer is a holographic promotional card awarded to finalists in the Secret Super Battle tournament held in Tokyo, Japan in 1999.
+(Making it a different card to the 2002 World Championships No. 1 Trainer listed above, despite the similar name.)
 To earn a place in the competition’s finals, which were held in a secret location, players had to first win a regional tournament.
 Their prize was the No. 1 Trainer card, which granted them access to the finals.

 The card’s text translates to: “The Pokémon Card Game Official Tournament's champion is recognised here, and this honour is praised.
 By presenting this card, you may gain preferential entry into the Secret Super Battle.”
 The card features the Japanese logo for the “Pocket Monsters Trading Card Game”, along with artwork of original generation Pokémon Mewtwo by illustrator Hideki Kazama.